Qloapps/qloapps-docs/docs/webservice/advance-api-uses.md

 ## Configuration Management

 You can also manage the Global Configurations of the QloApps website through API.
-Here we will understand the whole process (create/update) with the example of global configuration **PS_LANG_DEFAULT** which contains the default language of the website in the back office.
+Here we will understand the whole process (create/update) with the example of global configuration **PS_LANG_DEFAULT** which contains the default language of the website in the back-office.

 ---
 - Global configurations are stored in the **_PREFIX_configuration** table in QloApps.